All Episodes

 And the president, look, make no mistake about it, he's going to choose a conservative, but it could be a Sandra Day O'Connor type of conservative, thoughtful, mainstream, with the ability to see the other side.

-Or it could be way off the chart ideologue, which would create a fight.
+Or it could be way off-the-chart ideologue, which would create a fight.

-I don't like ideologues on the bench.
+I don't like ideologues in the bench.

 I think that person's views on environmental rights, voting rights, civil rights, women's rights, this is key.